hchiam/please/README.md

 # Use:

-1. Download this project from GitHub.
+1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip gives you the master branch.

 2. Open the folder using Terminal or Command-line.

-3. Then type the following command and hit enter:
+3. Then input the following command and hit enter:

 ```
 python interpreter.py text.txt